The Best UV Flashlights tested: Black Light Flashlights

 5W LG UV 365nm

-How to test UV flashlights?
+BONUS: How to test your UV black light flashlights?

 What are currently the best UV LEDs for flashlights?